MYSTERY SCIENCE THEATER 3000

 • Joel calls Tom Servo “Crow” and Servo corrects him.

 • Again, both inventions are props from Joel’s standup act.

 • The theater seats are black again and they stay that way, I believe, thanks to the blue tint.

 • Segment 1 is pretty much a continuation of the segment from the previous show where they again rail against the absurdity of the way Cody’s rocket belt supposedly works.

 • Segments 2 and 3 do a good job of summing up most of what’s wrong with this stooopid movie.
-One thing they missed: The opening few minutes with our hero flying in to L.A. do not in any way suggest that he is flying close to the surface of the ocean, which the characters later insist he MUST have done.
+One thing they missed: The opening few minutes, with our hero flying in to L.A., do not in any way suggest that he is flying close to the surface of the ocean, which the characters later insist he MUST have done.
 Our hero also says he “came through something rough.”
 Again, the scene in which he approaching the airport in his plane does not show this at all.

 • Joel does the “Love-ly…love-ly” riff for the second week in a row.